Cavelossim

 Cavelossim is a village in South Goa district in the state of Goa, India.

-The town hosts a well-known beach at the southernmost tip of the Salcete beach stretch that starts from Majorda in the north to Cavelossim in the south.
-The Sal River flows into the Arabian Sea at the south of this town.
+The village hosts a well-known beach at the southernmost tip of the Salcete beach stretch that starts from Majorda in the north to Cavelossim in the south.
+The Sal River flows into the Arabian Sea at the south of this village.

 History

-Most of the history of Cavelossim comes from church records and from written statements by clergy originating from the village.
-The village was referred to as Suderbhatt or 'village of the Shudra', as the majority of the burghers belonged to that caste.
-The Shudra usually worked as fisherman and as labour for the Bhatkars and Zamindars of the neighbouring villages of Assolna and Carmona.

 The only attraction was a small temple which housed the idol of the Hindu goddess Shantadurga, believed to be located around 100 m behind the current location of the church of Santa Cruz.
 (This temple is not to be confused with the much larger temple to the same deity in Deoolbhat, Quelossim, a similarly named village located between Mormugao and Salcete.)

 Tradition

 It is said that a usurped Raja, Prince Rama, a scion of the Nayaka dynasties, wandering aimlessly after his defeat, was finally granted asylum in the village of Cavelossim, as there were very few of prominence residing there to oppose.
 Some suggest he belonged to Nayakas of Keladi and relocated as late as the 1500s with his remaining loyal soldiers and officers.
 Hence several families in Cavelossim trace their lineage to Nayaka and Vijayanagara officers and had the different vaddos (wards or parishes) renamed in their honour.
 Though it is claimed that the exiled ruler married into the temple family, it seems unlikely as it would have been an inter-caste marriage.

 It is instead believed that the Raja and his followers rather became patrons of the temple, helping it quickly became one of the largest in the region, with the manor house of descendants of the prince's followers– who are often called Rampotas or Rajpotas ('sons of King Rama') –in the temple premises.
 The gold coins and medallions housed by the family and church are yet to be dated and estimated.